canozo/pyglet-gameoflife/README.md

 # Game Of Life
 Simple implementation of Conway's Game of Life with python.
-Make sure you have `pyglet` installed.
+Make sure to install the requirements: `pip install -U -r requirements.txt`